embEDUx/documentation/src/usage/uboot.md

     ```

 1. Modify *UBOOT\_FILE* in the ***build*** script, to match the **U-Boot**
    archive for the desired version.
+If you use the default build script, make
+   sure the file exists on the [webserver](http://ftp.denx.de/pub/u-boot/).

     ```
 ...